-The new Creative Exchange WASPS hub, opened in 2019 is home to makers and creatives who sell their products through the independent shops which flourish in the city.
+The new Creative Exchange WASPS hub, opened in 2019 is home to makers and creatives who sell their products through the independent shops which flourish in the city, even if bigger chain stores have gone to the outskirts.

-The University of Highlands and Islands/Perth College has curriculum specialisms in music technology and other creative subjects, with 650 creative and culture students.
+The University of Highlands and Islands/Perth College has curriculum specialisms in music technology and other creative subjects.
 Culture Perth and Kinross and Horsecross Arts, the independent charities which operate the Theatre, Concert Hall, museums and libraries offer programmes across all artforms and creative learning opportunities for all ages.

-Other independent organisations are also based in Perth and provide training for local children and young people in the performing arts.
+Other independent organisations including Ad-Lib Arts and the Julie Young Dance school are also based in Perth and provide training for local children and young people in the performing arts.